sait-wbdv/course-outlines/cpnt260/README.md

     - Describe the stacking order and z-index of overlapping elements.
     - Create a sticky menu bar with fixed positioning.

-12. Use box properties together with Felxbox and CSS Grid to achieve advanced web page layout.
+12. Use box properties together with Flexbox and CSS Grid to achieve advanced web page layout.
     - Explain how Flexbox and Grid layout work differently than older methods of layout.

 13. Outline issues with browser and device compatibility.